JessLiang02/TTC-Transport-Bus-Initiative-TimeSeries-Analysis/README.md

-# Starter folder
+# TTC Transport Bus Initiative Analysis

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This repository provides the foundation for analyzing the TTC Transport Bus Initiative, which operated during the winter of 2023-2024 to support homeless individuals in Toronto.
+The project examines service usage patterns, focusing on the number of clients served, those transported to shelters, and those who remained stationary.
+This analysis aims to inform future interventions for vulnerable populations during extreme weather conditions.
+You may customize or remove aspects of this project as needed to suit your specific analysis objectives.

 ## File Structure

 The repo is structured as:

+-   `data/00-simulated_data` contains simulated data in the process of understanding the analysis data.
--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/01-raw_data` contains the raw data as obtained from Open Data Toronto.
--   `data/analysis_data` contains the cleaned dataset that was constructed.
+-   `data/02-analysis_data` contains the cleaned dataset that was constructed.
--   `model` contains fitted models.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `other` contains relevant sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.

-## Some checks

-- [ ] Change the rproj file name so that it's not starter_folder.Rproj
-- [ ] Change the README title so that it's not Starter folder
-- [ ] Remove files that you're not using
-- [ ] Update comments in R scripts
-- [ ] Remove this checklist
+No language models or AI tools were used in the creation of this project.
+All code, writing, and analysis are original and solely the result of independent work.